TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

 The "\_GIFBUILDER" Top Level Object
 """""""""""""""""""""""""""""""""""

-You can configure some global settings for GIFBUILDER by a top level object named "\_GIFBUILDER".
+You can configure some global settings for GIFBUILDER by a top-level object named "\_GIFBUILDER".
 One of the available properties of the global GIFBUILDER configuration is "charRangeMap".